ameske/nfl-pickem-legacy/README.md

 go_nfl
 ======

+NOTE: This is my first attempt at making the NFL pickem' pool.
+It's a completely server side application.
+I have abandoned maintaining this version of the application in favor of splitting the app into a RESTful API and a completely independent front end.
+Since the architecture is completely distinct, and the git history is not relevant any more to the new version, I have decided to split the respositories rather than maintain a legacy branch. www.github.com/ameske/nfl-pickem will refer to the new version of the application.

 A customized NFL Pick-Em Pool manager written in Go.

 There weren't any pick-em managers that gave the ability to set up customized scoring.
 This is an automated